micahwoods/micahwoods.github.io/_posts/2018-09-16-rituals-rather-than-turf-performance-outcomes.md

 > At first glance, this sounds like great news.
 But there’s a problem: We have no idea if this means the drug **also** cuts the risk of bone fractures, which is the outcome that we really care about.

 The objective of turfgrass maintenance is to produce the desired surface for a particular site.
 The outcome that we really care about is producing those surfaces.
-For things to measure, then, it makes sense to either measure those surface conditions, or to measure surrogate markers that are closely---and consistently---correlated with the surface conditions.
+For things to measure, then, it makes sense to either measure those surface conditions, or to measure surrogate markers that are closely and consistently correlated with the surface conditions.

-Here are some examples of surrogate markers that are used pretty often in turfgrass management but that are not consistently correlated with the outcome that we really care about.
+Here are some examples of surrogate markers that are used pretty often in turfgrass management but that are not consistently correlated with the outcome that we really care about:

 * leaf tissue nutrient levels
 * surface area removal/displacement from aerification